zalmoxes-laran/EM-blender-tools/README.md

 - [ ] **Publish s3Dgraphy as Standalone Library**
   - Publish s3Dgraphy as a standalone library.
   - Include documentation and possibly a publication to accompany the release.

-- [ ] **Publish Heritage Multidimensional Graph (HMG)**
-  - Publish the Heritage Multidimensional Graph, for which a LaTeX draft is already developed.
-  - This publication will detail the theoretical framework and applications.

 ## Future versions of s3Dgraphy